 Respiratory disease affects 1 in 5 people and is strongly associated with social deprivation.

 This report highlights progress made by the health and care system in implementing NICE guidance on respiratory conditions.
-You can read a summary of the findings or download the full report for more information.

 Published July 2020

 - £9.9 billion cost to the NHS each year

 - 80% more admissions in winter